. . . or, there’s more than one way to skin a cat.

 In that one semester, I learned there are at least five ways to carry out the same task.
 I could use the drop-down tool bar.
 Or right click with my mouse.
 I could open the menu at the bottom of the screen and find my desired device.
 Or I could press the control key and another key simultaneously.
 The choices were nearly endless!
 There may be others you use all the time.
 And today there are still “F” keys.
 Actually, at the time I first learned the computer, my instructor was in love with “F” keys, so that’s what I knew best.

 But my husband, who had encouraged me to become computer savvy, had a lot more experience with the machine than either me or my instructor.
 Pretty soon we began to have conflicts over our home computer any time we’d be working on budgets or lesson plans together.
 He had a favorite way to cut and paste, while I was addicted to “F” keys.
 Each convinced that our way was best, we finally had to agree to disagree and let whoever had the keyboard do it the way they wanted to.
 All roads lead to Rome, you know.
 At the end of the day, a cut and paste can be done five different ways, and the reader of your novel doesn’t care which one you use as long as the story makes sense.

 “It’s just an “F” key” became the means to ceasefire in our house—a way to end silly disagreements.
 And it’s one of the most freeing principles I’ve ever stumbled across.
 It’s helped us avoid wasting time on insignificant differences of opinion.
 It’s built my self-esteem.
 It has actually, surprisingly, taught me a balanced view of “tolerance”.

 Most of the things in life that people disagree about are, in reality, “just an F key”.
 Or, as I taught my kids when they were learning to drive, “If you’re the one behind the wheel of the car, you get to decide which route to take.”
 It’s the privilege of your responsibility.

-Now if we could just get that across to our Garmin.
+Now if we could just get that across to Siri.